 With my very large take-away coffee for one, I headed home to the solace of my apartment and to allow my ‘poor me pity-party’ to be fully explored.
 My mood was reinforced when I thought about what my friends would be doing—all those that were married with kids.
 Why have they got it?
 Why can’t I have it? my brain kept screaming.

 I am not envious by nature, but this was eating me up inside.
 Did I need a life coach, a wine or a slap across the face to fully understand what I was thinking and what it said about my life?
 Was it a door that I was prepared to open and in my vulnerable state would I be able to deal with the implications, with the reasons why these feelings were impeding me living my life?
-Maybe I would have to accept that I was a failure.
+Maybe I would have to accept that I

 I contemplated discussing this with my friends and family to determine whether they believed me to be a failure, but swiftly dismissed the thought as a Pandora’s Box that I would never be able to fit the lid back onto.